can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

     * A list
     * A couple of paragraphs

-Please not that till this moment we didn't reach any cli interface and git-like state management, hence I wanted to implement a simple function that would take a file, parse it, convert markdown into html and publish it as a post.
+Please note that till this moment we didn't reach any cli interface and git-like state management, hence I wanted to implement a simple function that would take a file, parse it, convert markdown into html and publish it as a post.

-Task itself is also recursive meaning that after we parse a file and get a list of fields plus a text we need to parse the again to map all the fields to a representation livejournal undderstands.
+Task itself is also recursive meaning that after we parse a file and get a list of fields plus a text we need to parse the again to map all the fields to a representation Livejournal understands.

-The first part you can checkout an [implementation][file-api] of `parse-post-file` function.
+The first part you can check out an [implementation][file-api] of `parse-post-file` function.
 What it does is it reads header line by line and treats all the first field of the form `field: value` as individual fields and then all the rest as a markdown body of that